bioinfo-pf-curie/mpiBWA/docs/README.md

 [M::mem_process_seqs] Processed 805198 reads in 549.086 CPU sec, 27.610 real sec
 ```

-Still, the real time is pretty much the same (~25 sec) whatever you use 1 node or 2 nodes.
+Still, the walltime is pretty much the same (~25 sec) whatever you use 1 node or 2 nodes.
 Then, you can repeat the experiment with 3 and more nodes.

 #### Conclusion

 In this benchmark example, we can see that running mpiBWA with 10 threads seems a good configuration.
-We notice a small increase of real time  when we use all the cores of a node.
+We notice a small increase of walltime  when we use all the cores of a node.
 Therefore, We recommend to leave some cores for the system node.
 Explore the `mpirun` options as we do with the bind to socket, this could help and remove contention like NUMA effects.
-Test also the setup with mpiBWAByChr.
+Test also the setup with `mpiBWAByChr`.

 ## Examples